-Discovering kelp was never the plan, but I'm damn glad we did.
-Of course we didn't "discover" kelp, but when we ran out of food during a hurricane and had to find safety in a little remote island, it saved our lives.
+Discovering kelp was never the plan, but hot damn I'm glad we did.
+Obviously, we didn't "discover" kelp, but when we needed it most (out of food during a hurricane) it saved our lives.

-As a professional skier, I'd spent much of my life exploring deep into mountain ranges and breathtaking backcountry landscapes.
-As a surfer, I grew up by the ocean and have a deep love of its power, mystery and resilience.
-The constant pull between ecosystems cultivated an insatiable passion for nature and knowledge.
+As a professional athlete, I'd spent much of my life exploring far off mountain ranges and wild backcountry regions.
+Ironically, I grew up by the ocean and have always possessed a deep love for its power, mystery and motion.
+The constant pull between ecosystems cultivated an insatiable passion for the outdoors.

-After a crash on the Freeride World Tour, a destroyed ankle and a global pandemic synchronously foiled plans for ski and snowboard centric film projects, it was time to evolve.
-Swapping setbacks for solutions, a couple friends and I pivoted to an aquaculture focused surf and sailing voyage documenting ways in which we can simplify and learn from our Atlantic backyard.
-Two weeks into the trip, the three of us found ourselves here, surviving on wild sugar kelp and riding out a hurricane promptly blocking us from the mainland.
+After a heavy crash, a destroyed ankle and the global pandemic synchronously foiled plans for ski and snowboard film projects, growth came knocking.
+Swapping setbacks for solutions, my friends and I embarked on a surf and sailing voyage in an attempt to simplify our lives and see more of our Atlantic front yard.
+Two weeks in, we found ourselves stranded in a hurricane surviving on wild sugar kelp.

-Fast forward, storm has passed and the adventure continued.
-Regenerative aquaculturists and farmers, innovative organic chefs and coastal conservationists all welcomed us with open arms and expanded our minds.
-Kelp, however, was an undeniable thread weaving its way through each experience into one final epiphany.
+Days later the storm passed and the adventure continued...
+Local aquaculturists and farmers, organic chefs and coastal conservationists welcomed us with open arms and dropped serious knowledge.
+Maine's kelp remained the undeniable thread weaving its way into each experience and eventually the WHY.

 Floating thirty some miles offshore, my health, my ankle and my ability to steward positive impact, it dawned on me.
 There was no product representing who we strive to be: mindful outdoor enthusiasts fueled by symbiosis.
 Offshore Greens.